mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 | FedReFT+| 8        | 2.75      | 75.66          | 0.25×                 | –0.56%         | —                    | —              |

-From table 5, Performance comparison across GLUE Tasks on RoBERTa model for C = 3, FedReFT+ use rank rank 1, whereas all baseline uses rank 8.
-For Natural Language Understanding task, FedReFT+ outperform all the baseline and (27.17× - 34.53×) times more parameter efficient.
+From Table 5, Performance comparison across GLUE Tasks on RoBERTa model for C = 3, FedReFT+ uses rank 1, whereas all baseline uses rank 8.
+For the Natural Language Understanding task, FedReFT+ outperforms all the baselines and is (27.17× to 34.53×) times more parameter efficient.
 | Method         | Trainable Param (M)  | Avg Accu (%) | FedReFT+ Param Effi. | FedReFT+ Accu (±) |
 |----------------|--------|-------------------|----------------------|----------------------|
 | FFA-LoRA       | 1.44   | 89.39             | 27.17×               | +1.54%               |